-- Since this is such a busy time, reservations for lodging and dining during the holiday season should be made as early as possible.
+- Since this is such a busy time, reservations for lodging and dining during the holiday season should be made as far ahead of your trip as possible.

 - Make reservations for special programs and tours.
-Be sure to take the Christmas Decorations Walking Tour is not to be missed, and going to a musical program or play is a great way to spend the evening.
+The Christmas Decorations Walking Tour is not to be missed, and going to a musical program or play is a great way to spend the evening.

 Christmas Decorations at Colonial Williamsburg